axibase/atsd-use-cases/how-to/github/pr-report.md

 password=secret
 ```

-This `mail.properties` file defines the mail server which will send outgoing reports.
+This file defines the mail server that sends outgoing reports.
 Replace `server`, `user`, and `password` parameters with legitimate credentials.
-If your outgoing mail server uses a different port than 587 for SMTP queries, define it as an additional parameter in the `mail.properties` file.
+If the outgoing mail server uses a different port than 587 for SMTP queries, define it as an additional parameter:

 ```ls
 port=465